MiczFlor/lowlive/README.md

 lowlive is a bundle of Perl scripts, which allow you to remote control audio playout on a server.
 The lowlive project and code base has been travelling with me from laptop to laptop since 2000.
 I kept it for two reasons.

-Firstly, because it was the first "proof of concept" for what later became Airtime
+Firstly, because it was the first "proof of concept" for what later became Airtime:
 * https://github.com/sourcefabric/Airtime
 * http://en.wikipedia.org/wiki/Airtime